ExtendRealityLtd/VRTK/DOCUMENTATION.md

   * Parameters
    * _none_
   * Returns
-   * `GameObject` - Returns the found `VRTK_SimPlayer` GameObject if it is found.
+   * `GameObject` - Returns the found `VRSimulatorCameraRig` GameObject if it is found.
 If it is not found then it prints a debug log error.

-The FindInScene method is used to find the `VRTK_SimPlayer` GameObject within the current scene.
+The FindInScene method is used to find the `VRSimulatorCameraRig` GameObject within the current scene.

 ---